Mailu/Mailu/docs/cli.rst

 config-update shows the number of created/modified/deleted objects after import.
 To suppress all messages except error messages use ``--quiet``.
-By adding the ``--verbose`` switch (up to two times) the import gets more detailed and shows exactly what attributes changed.
+By adding the ``--verbose`` switch the import gets more detailed and shows exactly what attributes changed.
 In all log messages plain-text secrets (dkim-keys, passwords) are hidden by default.
 Use ``--secrets`` to log secrets.
 If you want to test what would be done when importing without committing any changes, use ``--dry-run``.